 5. Handling Objections

-After any objections and barriers to the sale have been removed, your sales team should prepare to ask for the sale — otherwise known as “closing” the deal.
-This stage refers to settling any negotiations, payments, invoices, contracts, or paperwork that finalizes the sale.
+After any objections and barriers to the sale have been removed, your team should try to finalize the sale — otherwise known as “closing” the deal.
+This stage refers to settling any negotiations, payments, invoices, contracts, or paperwork that wraps up the deak.

 Personal Selling Strategies

-The first thing your sales team is selling is themselves.
-If someone doesn’t like a salesperson, they likely won’t trust anything they say.
-Encourage your team to tell stories of current customers to help your prospects relate to your product or service.
+The first thing your sales reps are selling is themselves.
+If a prospect doesn’t like a rep, they likely won’t trust anything they say.
+Encourage your team to show empathy and share success stories of current customers to help with this.

-Once your team learns what your prospect needs and what motivates them, have them focus on how they can benefit from your product or service.
-Make sure they don’t waste time on features that may or may not connect with them or serve any relevance.
+Once your team learns about what your prospect needs and what motivates them, have reps focus on explaining how prospects will benefit from the product or service.
+Make sure reps don’t waste time explaining features that may or may not connect with prospects or be relevant to their pain points.

 As your team works with potential customers, they should consider themselves personal advocates.
 If prospects have any concerns or questions, they should do their best to personally address them.
 This will allow them to build trust with prospects and move them closer to purchase.

 Your relationship with your customers doesn’t end once they buy your product or service.
-Following up with customers (via phone, email, or in-person) keeps the relationship alive, which not only gives you your sales team the opportunity for cross-selling and up-selling but also allows you to check in on their satisfaction.
-Happy customers are your best marketers.
+Following up with customers (via phone, email, or in-person) keeps the relationship alive, which not only gives you your sales team the opportunity for cross-selling and up-selling, but it also allows you to check in on their level of delight.
+(Remember, happy customers are your best marketers!)

-Personal selling focuses on the express interest of leads and prospects.
+Personal selling involves a great deal of tailored communication and interactions with leads and prospects.
 Email tracking software can alert your team to when potential customers open their emails so they know who's interested and who to follow up with to stay top-of-mind.

 Personal Selling Examples